 Causes of Brown Staining on Teeth

-First, identify what the main triggers for the causes of brown stains on the teeth are.
+First, identify what the main triggers are for causing brown stains on teeth.
 Some of these are perhaps more obvious than others and it can be worth looking at your overall lifestyle to see what changes you can make to help you overcome the problem of brown stains between the teeth.

-Food such as highly coloured fruits and veggies (think blackcurrants or beetroot) contain stain causing compounds that will build up on your teeth over time.
-Likewise, drinks such as tea, coffee and red wine contain tannins, which can turn your teeth a brownish colour if drunk on a regular basis.
+Food such as highly coloured fruits and vegetables (think blackcurrants or beetroot) contain stain-causing compounds that will build upon your teeth over time.
+Likewise, drinks such as tea, coffee and red wine contain tannins, which can turn your teeth a brownish colour if drunk regularly.
 Sugary soda-based drinks can also have the same effect, which is another reason why Dentists often advise against having these too often or avoiding them completely.

 Of course, one of the other major causes of brown staining is smoking and tobacco products.
 The best course of action to prevent staining is to give up, but in the meantime, it could be worth speaking to an Aesthetika Dentist to see how they can help with professional removal of brown stains from the teeth, especially if it is as a result of long-term smoking.